RivaroFarrelino/AndroidPalindromeApp/README.md

 # AndroidPalindromeApp
-This Repository used for the internship test at Suitmedia as Mobile Developer
+This Repository is used for the internship test at Suitmedia as a Mobile Developer